stas-prokopiev/binance_historical_data/README.rst

 | It's as easy as running the exactly same method **dump_data** once again
 | The **data_dumper** will find all the dates for which data already exists
-| and try to dump only the new data
+| and will try to dump only the new data

 .. code-block:: python